Open main menu Close main menu

 • Approved under a new New Zealand-wide framework for three-year engineering technology degrees.

 • Accredited by the Engineering New Zealand.
-Completion of this programme, combined with a period of work experience, will make you eligible to apply for membership of Engineering New Zealand as a Technical Member (TIPENZ).
+Completion of this programme, combined with a period of work experience, will make you eligible to apply for membership in Engineering New Zealand as a Technical Member (TIPENZ).

 • Small classes: the average class size is just 35-60 students.